 - The Transportation Development Act (TDA) mandated funds, which consist of the Local Transportation Fund (LTF), from the quarter-cent transportation sales tax collected in county, and State Transit Assistance (STA), from statewide taxes on diesel fuel and gasoline; and - The Surface Transportation Block Grant (STBG) Program (formerly known as Regional Surface Transportation Program or RSTP) is funded by the federal transportation authorizing legislation, and the Council typically opts to exchange these funds for more flexible State Highway Account funds.
 The Council has authority to allocate the entire STBG Mendocino County apportionment for regional transportation uses, not necessarily to other units of government.
 The Council's long-standing policy is to allocate most, but not all, of the STBG/RSTP revenues to its member governments by formula.
 The Council maintains a Partnership Funding Program for projects of regional significance.
-Additionally, a portion is set aside for a Regional Project Manager providing Local Assistance, with a small fund supporting local direct costs.
+Additionally, a portion is set aside for a Regional Project Manager providing Local Assistance.